Hedging: Setting the stage

 Naked (or uncovered) position

-• Do nothing (don’t hold any stock position)
+- Do nothing (donβt hold any stock position)

 If the stock price at maturity is low (below than ), the European call will not be exerciesed and the profit is $300,000.